 Of course, we believe the reward of raising kids is totally worth whatever it costs.
 And we’re not going to scare you with the facts without providing solutions.

-In this final segment of our three-part series on bringing home baby without breaking the bank (read Part 1 and Part 2), we’ll discuss concrete ways you can prepare your budget for your little one’s future.
+In this final segment of our three-part series on bringing home baby without breaking the bank, we’ll discuss concrete ways you can prepare your budget for your little one’s future.

 Take Care of Your Own Future First

 Yes, it sounds counterintuitive to begin by talking about you.
 But here’s the thing: Making sure that you and your spouse are taken care of is the best way to set your baby up for success.
 You can do this with a few simple steps.